 New to HOU but not new to GF eats, B.GOOD’s food with roots is also food that’s good for our sensitive bellies.
 How can a health-conscious joint known for its burgers be good for us?
 The proof is on the menu.
 Before you ever head to B.GOOD, you can hop on their website and look at their list of ingredients for every item on the menu.
 Or if you’re already there, don’t worry — they have a gluten-free symbol to guide your decisions.
 Plus, like the taco stops on this list, just ask for a gluten-free bun and the options are (almost) endless.

 If you haven’t made your way up to the Heights Mercantile off East 7th, add it to your list.
-It’s there that you’ll fine Postino, which serves up all the delicious wine you need for #WineWednesday.
+It’s there that you’ll find Postino, which serves up all the delicious wine you need for #WineWednesday.
 But the best part?
 It’s menu offers GF appetizers and more.
 No more staring at your besties bruschetta and picking at the toppings.
 Postino offers it on gluten-free bread.
 And same goes for their paninis.
 We’ll sip to that.
+Fitt Tip: keep an eye out for their new location opening in Montrose soon!

 This farm-to-table spot is focused on locally-sourced ingredients.
 If you’re looking for breakfast, brunch, happy hour, a special day or even game day, Dish Society has you covered—whether you’re inside or outside the loop—thanks to their spots in Tanglewood, Cinco Ranch, and Memorial Green.
 (Or you can order them off nearly every delivery app you can think of.)
 Their menu has gluten-free (and vegan) indicators, dishes that leave your mouth watering, and even juices.
 It’s literally your one-stop spot for everything you may want to eat in Houston.